 What Does the P2196 Code Mean?

-Trouble code P2196 is a generic powertrain alert showing that the oxygen sensor before the catalytic converter is detecting a richer air-fuel ratio than what it should be.
-This imbalance is found on bank 1 and read by the ECM.
+P2196 is a generic OBD-II powertrain code that applies to most makes and models.
+It means that the oxygen sensor prior to the catalytic converter is registering a rich air-fuel mixture.
+This imbalance is read by the ECM from Bank 1.

 - Check Engine Light